 Evaluate Your Current Online Presence

 Before you can craft a digital marketing strategy, you must first analyze your current online presence and fully understand where you stand in the market.
-Determine what digital channel drives the most and right traffic to your website, which channel(s) generate the most revenue for your company, etc.
+Determine what digital channel drives the most and right traffic to your website, which channel(s) generate the most revenue for your company, etc. Also, make sure your website looks nice and professional, if you do not know how to achieve this consider hiring a knowledgeable company to do this for you.

 The goal is to get clear on what you’ve already tried, what isn’t working, and what is so you can design a plan of action that will yield better results before you start wasting money on advertising spend like a Facebook ads (e.g Facebook ads comments, image or videos).